HelmyBlub/chatSim/tasks.md

 Tasks:
+- new behavior for job changing
+    - food market
+        - if not enough customer
+        - change to random job
+            - only lumberjack to try out new code setup for lumberjack

 - resturcture citizen behavior to have some code i can use for every job
     - nextstep?:
-        - clean up food gatherer to use new code
         - clean up lumberjack to use new code
         - get new code structure for job wood market
 - think about automated tests?